Compare Air New Zealand Credit Cards

 - Best 'Pays for Itself' Card - The American Express Airpoints Platinum Card

-- Best No Fee Card - American Express Airpoints Card
+- Best No Fee Card for Low Spenders - American Express Airpoints Card

 - Best Card for Business - ANZ Visa Business Airpoints